Nurpur Dona: Demography

 According to the report published by Census India in 2011, Nurpur Dona has total number of 246 houses and population of 1,179 of which include 613 males and 566 females.
 Literacy rate of Nurpur Dona is 76.35%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 122 which is 10.35% of total population of Nurpur Dona, and child sex ratio is approximately 1033, higher than state average of 846.

 As per census 2011, 417 people were engaged in work activities out of the total population of Nurpur Dona which includes 323 males and 94 females.
 According to census survey report 2011, 82.01% workers describe their work as main work and 17.99% workers are involved in Marginal activity providing livelihood for less than 6 months.

 Population data

 Caste

-The village has schedule caste (SC) constitutes 93.38% of total population of the village and it doesn't have any Schedule Tribe (ST) population.
+The village has schedule caste (SC) constitutes 93.38% of total population of the village and it does not have any Schedule Tribe (ST) population.